The Malaysian LAH Glues Malaysians Together

 M: “No, fun-LAH, you!”

 E: Can’t you even do such a simple thing?

 M: “You see-LAH, like that, also you cannot do!”

-You see, you can lean it formally.
+You see, you can learn it formally.
 You got to hang out with the Malaysians, stay around for some time, and over time, you pick it up.

 It’s like the Malaysian Durian.
 An acquired taste.
 Only less pungent LAH!

-If you know of any usage of the Malaysian LAH that you find funny or just wrong, do share with us.
+If you know of any Malaysian LAH usage that you find funny or just wrong, do share with us.